NSO-developer/nso-gitbook/operation-and-usage/webui/tools.md

 ### Reload Packages

 The reload action is the equivalent of the `packages reload` command in CLI and is used to load new/updated packages.
-However, if NSO is run in an HA or Raft setup, the `packages ha sync` action is invoked instead of the usual `packages reload` action, i.e., the packages will be synced in the cluster.
+If NSO is used in an HA or Raft setup, the `packages ha sync` action is invoked instead of the usual `packages reload` action, i.e., the packages will be synced in the cluster.
 Read more about the reload action in [NSO Packages](../operations/listing-packages.md) and for HA in [High Availability](../../administration/management/high-availability.md#packages-upgrades-in-raft-cluster).
 General package concepts are covered in [Package Management](../../administration/management/package-mgmt.md).

 To reload the packages: